Are you looking to automate emails in WordPress?

 Creating Email Automation Workflows With FunnelKit Automations

-You can import an email automation workflow with a single click, then use the visual email automation builder to make any customizations that you need.
+You can import an email automation workflow with a single click and then use the visual email automation builder to make any customizations that you need.

 For example, here’s the workflow for Abandoned Cart Reminder.